danixland/bash-notes/README.md

 # see example in the addnote function
 TERM_OPTS="--class notes --title notes -e "

+# set this to true to have output in plain text
+# or use the -p option on the command line before every other option
+PLAIN=false
 # base directory for program files
 BASEDIR=~/.local/share/bash-notes
 # notes database in json format